How to Tackle IB English Paper 2 Prompts: Tips and Strategies

 • Conclusion: the thesis is restated and the argument is summarised.

-It cannot be overstated that, throughout the essay, students use quotations and textual evidence and reference to the works’ impact on the audience.
+Throughout the essay, students must use quotations, textual evidence, and reference to the works' impact on the audience.

 Common Themes in IB English Paper 2 Prompts

 Thematic questions often occur on Paper 2 for IB English.
 Themes that are often referenced in IB Paper 2 prompts include identity, power, authority, love, and freedom.
 In regard to the theme of power, a prompt may read, ‘What questions about power has your study of two works of literature raised?’
-When considering their response, IB English students should look beyond traditional power structures—police, government, et cetera—and consider the relationships that exist between parents and children, or between genders, to name but two.
+When considering their response, IB English students should look beyond traditional power structures such as police or government, and consider the relationships that exist between parents and children, or between genders, to name but two.
 Put simply, IB English students should become comfortable in looking beyond the more obvious examples of thematic representation in a given text.
 By doing so, they will find much more to write about and, likely, compose a more interesting read for the examiner.

 It is recommended that, in preparation for IB Paper 2, learners scour IB English Paper 2 past papers and compile a list of commonly occurring prompts.
 From here, it is beneficial to compose essays that respond to these prompts.
 Use the accompanying mark schemes to aid in grading each essay.
 Creating an essay bank for frequently set questions is a handy revision tool.